viktordimitrov89/SumUp-Promo-project/README.md

 ## 📌 Project Overview

 This project analyzes a **reduced-fee promotion** aimed at activating new merchants, using transaction data from **June–September 2025**.
-The goal is to measure whether the promo cohort's contribution to Gross Merchant Value (GMV) is proportional to its size, how consistently new merchants engage week over week, and how their product usage compares to established merchants — using **SQL** for data preparation and **Tableau** for visual analytics.
+The goal is to measure whether the promo cohort's contribution to GMV is proportional to its size, how consistently new merchants engage week over week, and how their product usage compares to established merchants — using **SQL** for data preparation and **Tableau** for visual analytics.

 ---